 On opening, in 2011, JSS had a student cohort that grew from 180 to 240 students over the course of the academic year.
-JSS Private School is the sister to the JSS International School in Dubai which offers the ICSE curriculum instead of the more common CBSE offered by the Private School.
-The school is now fully open to Grade 12 and has around 1,900 students (2017-18), a slight reduction on the numbers from the previous year.
-Of these, around 90 students have been identified with Special Educational Needs and Disabilities - some 5% overall.
+JSS Private School is the sister to the JSS International School in Dubai which offers the ICSE curriculum, instead of the more common CBSE offered by the Private School.
+The school is now fully open to Grade 12 and has around 1,935 students (2019-20).

 The school's comprehensive website explains its motto and philosophy stating that "JSS believes that every individual is unique and is born with innate talents.
 We constantly strive towards unlocking the distinctive talents of each child thus leading to the holistic development of an individual.
 We believe in building a love for learning and developing long-lasting inquisitiveness among students in a stress-free and conducive environment that will lead them to seek learn and excel in life!".

 The school's CEO states that "Our core focus is delivering high quality academic programs that will enable students to achieve their intellectual potential and have greater choice in their lives beyond school, including access to the best universities worldwide.
 We will continue to raise the bar of excellence as we mould young minds with sound characters, clearness of thought and the courage of their convictions".